ramneekkhinda/mehmind/README.md

 - **Policy-as-Code**: YAML-based configuration for frequency caps and incident suppression
 - **Graceful Degradation**: Continues operating even if referee service is unavailable
 - **Observability**: OpenTelemetry integration with Jaeger tracing
+- **🧾 Ghost-Run**: Dry-run simulator for cost estimation and conflict detection

 ## 📦 Installation